 Saturday: 6 p.m. and 9 p.m.

-Midnight Movies traditionally screen on the final Friday of the month.
-The films schedule can be seen here.
+Midnight Movies may appear throughout the school year depending on the availability of films in DCP format, interest in the "cult" films, etc. In the event that we host a midnight movie, the following information will apply.
 Before each film, doors will open at 11:30 p.m. or upon conclusion of the previous weekly film's 10 p.m. screening.
 Movies in this series tend to be cult films, modern classics, and/or "so bad it's good" fanfare.
 Admission is free with an MTSU ID, and students are allowed to bring one non-student guest.

 Information provided by Swank Motion Pictures, USA.